 In a 2015 article detailing what it’s like to write about social services, Kwiatkowski wrote, “There are easier jobs; that's for sure.
 But I wanted this one because I believe that people — particularly those who can't speak for themselves — deserve a voice.”

-Her investigations have led to major changes at both the state and national level and have earned her more than 40 awards in just 12 years as a reporter, including Indiana Journalist of the Year.
+Her investigations have led to major changes at both the state and national level and have earned her more than 50 awards in her time as a reporter, including Indiana Journalist of the Year.
 In February, she was honored as one of the Indianapolis Business Journal's 2018 Forty Under 40.
 In December 2018, she received the 2019 Louis M. Lyons Award for Conscience and Integrity in Journalism at Harvard.

 Kwiatkowski has been at the center of several high-profile investigations over the past several years, including a team investigation of USA Gymnastics, which led to the arrest and later conviction of a former team doctor, the resignation of the organization’s president and board of directors and new legislation addressing sex abuse in Olympic sports.

 The USA Gymnastics investigation was the biggest, most intense project of her career thus far, and during that time, she was enrolled in the rigorous Evening MBA Program at the Kelley School of Business.

 “As a journalist, I love to learn.
-I decided to pursue an MBA because it’s an opportunity for me to strengthen my business background and expand my knowledge in that area.
+I decided to pursue an MBA because it was an opportunity for me to strengthen my business background and expand my knowledge in that area.
 Throughout my career as a journalist, I’ve covered many different topics,” explained Kwiatkowski.
 “I have expertise in law, expertise in education and government, politics and social services, but business wasn’t something that I’d ever covered.
 It was an area where I felt I wanted to grow.
 So I took the GMAT and applied.”